InteropIO/finsemble-seed/src/adapters/README.md

     ```

 1. Add a `dataStoreAdapter` as shown above.
-1. Register your new adapter as `defaultStorage` and for the  `finsemble` and `finsemble.workspace` topics.
+1. Register your new adapter as `defaultStorage` so that it is used for any unspecified storage topics.
+1. Map the `finsemble` and `finsemble.workspace` topics to your new adapter in `topicToDataStoreAdapters`.
 Note that `finsemble.workspace.cache` is a _high frequency_ topic (e.g., it's read and written every time a component is opened, dragged, resized, etc.) and thus should be maintained as a local storage adapter and _not_ saved to an external datastore.
 1. Add your storage adapter to _build/webpack/webpack.adapters.entries.json_.
 1. Start Finsemble: `npm run dev`.